What Is An In-Kind Donation?

 Read the donations and distribution policy of our non-profit organization, Children's Medical Center Foundation.
 This helps donors know what items we can and cannot accept.

-For example, for the safety of our patients, all items must be in new, unused, in its original packaging and latex free.
+For example, for the safety of our patients, all items must be new, unused, in its original packaging and latex free.

-At Children’s Medical Center, in-kind gifts ordered through Amazon will ship directly to the campus and program of your choice.
+In-kind gifts ordered through Amazon will ship directly to the campus and program of your choice.

 Frequently Asked Questions About In-Kind Donations